 - Curriculum requirements listed in one issue of the Academic Catalog must be completed.

-- The catalog in effect when the student first registered in that curriculum, at McNeese or at another regionally accredited institution, is followed.
+- The catalog in effect when the student first registered in that curriculum, at McNeese or at another institution accredited by a USDOE-approved institutional accreditor, is followed.
 However, the student may choose to follow updated curriculum requirements that become effective while enrolled in that curriculum.
 In the case of a transfer student, supporting documents showing original entry into the program must be furnished.